 We study the following optimal $L^2$ extension problem of openness type: given a complex manifold $M$, a closed subvariety $S\subset M$ and a holomorphic vector bundle $E\rightarrow M$, for any $L^2$ holomorphic section $f$ defined on some open neighborhood $U$ of $S$, find an $L^2$ holomorphic section $F$ on $M$ such that $F|_S = f|_S$, and the $L^2$ norm of $F$ on $M$ is optimally controlled by the $L^2$ norm of $f$ on $U$.

-Answering the above problem, we prove an optimal $L^2$ extension theorem of openness type on weakly pseudoconvex K\"ahler manifolds, which unifies and generalizes a couple of known results on such a problem.
+Answering the above problem, we prove an optimal $L^2$ extension theorem of openness type on weakly pseudoconvex K\"ahler manifolds, which generalizes a couple of known results on such a problem.
 Moreover, we prove a product property for certain minimal $L^2$ extensions and give an alternative proof to a version of the above $L^2$ extension theorem.

-We also present some applications to the usual optimal $L^2$ extension theorem and the equality part of Suita’s conjecture.
+We also present some applications to the usual optimal $L^2$ extension problem and the equality part of Suita's conjecture.